Prevention for WomenResources on HIV Prevention for U.S. Women

 HIV is more preventable than ever.
-You may already know about HIV prevention options such as male (external) and female (internal) condoms, screening and treating sexually transmitted infections, and regular HIV testing—but let’s talk about a few more: PrEP, PEP, and TasP/U=U.
+You may already know about HIV prevention options such as male (external) and female (internal) condoms, and testing.
+Let’s talk about a few more: PrEP, PEP, and U=U.

 ➔ PrEP, or pre-exposure prophylaxis, is a daily pill to help keep you HIV-negative.
 When taken as prescribed, PrEP is highly effective.
 PrEP is safe and generally well tolerated.
 Most insurance plans (public and private) cover PrEP.